wptrainingteam/learn-wp-content/tutorials/fundamentals-02-custom-tables.md

     $table_name = $wpdb->prefix . 'custom_table';
 ````

-It will also allow you to access the `get_charset_collate` method, which will return the correct character set and collation for the database.
+It will also allow you to access the `get_charset_collate` [method](https://developer.wordpress.org/reference/classes/wpdb/get_charset_collate/), which will return the correct character set and collation for the database.

 ```php
     $charset_collate = $wpdb->get_charset_collate();
 ```

 To create a table, you need to know SQL to execute a SQL statement on the database.
-This is done via the `dbDelta` function. dbDelta is a function that is generally used during WordPress updates, if default WordPress tables need to be updated or change.
+This is done via the `dbDelta` [function](https://developer.wordpress.org/reference/functions/dbdelta/). dbDelta is a function that is generally used during WordPress updates, if default WordPress tables need to be updated or change.
 It examines the current table structure, compares it to the desired table structure, and either adds or modifies the table as necessary.

-In order to use dbDelta, you need to write your SQL statement in a specific way.
+In order to use `dbDelta`, you need to write your SQL statement in a specific way.

+You can read more about these requirements here:

 https://codex.wordpress.org/Creating_Tables_with_Plugins#Creating_or_Updating_the_Table

-Once you've created the SQL statement, you need to pass it to the dbDelta function.
-This is done by including the `upgrade.php` file, which contains the function declaration.
+Once you've created the SQL statement, you need to pass it to the `dbDelta` function.
+This is done by including the `wp-admin/includes/upgrade.php` file, which contains the function declaration.

 ```php
 	function create_database_table() {